abh-swar/gotest/README.md

 - Goto {path to the project} and run go install abhinayak.com/user/hello

-- Goto {path to the project}/bin and run
+- To run Goto {path to the project}/bin and run ./hello

-./hello
+- To run test Goto {path to the project}/gotest/{folder with test}
+go test